-The diverse wildlife is an example of their success in protecting species and habitats from poaching since it happened heavily in the 1980s.
+The diverse wildlife is an example of their success in protecting species and habitats from poaching since it occurred heavily in the 1980s.

 The population has recovered well, and now you’re able to spot a large variety of wildlife through game drives and boat cruises, making the park an epic safari location.